The news that something was wrong with her 2-day-old baby came to Lorretta in the middle of the night.

 As soon as Lorretta’s doctors gave her the OK, she and Mamadou checked out of Virtua Memorial and drove to CHOP to see their son and meet with his medical team.
 “They showed us pictures and let us know exactly what they were going to do and what was going to happen,” says Lorretta.
 They also explained that Brandon would need open heart surgery to treat his TGA.

-Stephanie Fuller, MD, one of three cardiothoracic surgeons at CHOP, performed that surgery a few days later.
+Stephanie Fuller, MD, one of four cardiothoracic surgeons at CHOP, performed that surgery a few days later.
 Soon after, Brandon went home.

 The outcome likely would have been far different if Brandon had not been screened for congenital heart disease so soon after birth.
 Pulse oximetry screening, the quick, painless and inexpensive test that saved his life, has been mandatory for babies born in New Jersey hospitals since August 2011.
-New Jersey was the first state to require the test in newborns.
+Pulse oximetry screening for newborns is now required by law in more than 35 states, including Pennsylvania.

 If Brandon’s condition hadn’t been discovered so quickly, says his cardiologist, Aaron Dorfman, MD, “there’s a reasonable chance he could have suffered neurological injury or died suddenly at home.”

-“They’re like his guardian angels,” says his mom.
+“They’re like his guardian angels,” says Lorretta.
 “I could not have asked for more.”

 For a second opinion, cardiac referral, or for more information.